-Russell is an associate professor of biology and head of the Department of Biology’s Russell Lab.
+Russell is an associate professor in the College of Arts and Sciences.

 An ant might not look like much: a speck of a pest in your kitchen, perhaps.
 But what’s going on in the stomach of those ants can tell a story far beyond the cleanliness of your cupboards, says Jacob A. Russell.